skorpi-and-friends/in_space_in_spaceship/README.md

-# IN SPACE IN SPACESESHIP
+# IN SPACE IN SPACESHIP

- Space smup for learning ropes of Godot.
+Space shmup for learning ropes of Godot.